DLF (seed company)

-DLF Seeds A/S (formerly DLF-TRIFOLIUM A/S) is a global seed company dealing in forage and amenity seeds, sugar and forage beet seed, seed and ware potatoes and other crops.
-The company is headquartered in Roskilde, Denmark.
-DLF is the global market leader and provides grass and clover seeds to more than 100 countries.
+DLF Seeds A/S (formerly DLF-TRIFOLIUM A/S) is a global seed company dealing in forage, amenity seeds, sugar, beet seed, ware potatoes, and other crops.
+The company's headquarters is located in Roskilde, Denmark.
+DLF is the global market leader and provides grass and clover seeds to over 100 countries.
 DLF operates within four different business areas.
 DLF is the market leader in forage and turf seed with an estimated share of approximately 50% in Europe and 30% on a global scale.
 DLF provides grass seeds for major sporting events worldwide, including the UEFA Champions League, UEFA Europa League, the FIFA Football World Cup for both men and women, The Olympic Games, The Premier League and the list goes on.

-DLF’s research and development function spans globally with pan-regional exchange of know-how and genetics.
-DLF’s R&D structure benefits from synergies and expertise across the various crops.
-DLF’s ambition is to continue extending and investing as well as being the global leader within forage and turf related R&D. Furthermore, DLF strives to find and exploit synergies within the biotechnological area to strengthen and expand their position within sugar beets and fodder beets.

 Business areas

 These four business areas, each of which have independent and different business dynamics, are run individually as their product portfolios, customer segments and supply chains all have individual characteristics.